HA monitoring setup in Kubernetes via VictoriaMetrics Cluster #

 The expected result of the query count(up{kubernetes_pod_name=~".*vmselect.*"}) should be equal to 3 - the number of replicas we set via replicaCount parameter.

 To test via Grafana, we need to install it first.
-Install and connect Grafana to VictoriaMetrics, login into Grafana and open the metrics Explore page.
+Install and connect Grafana to VictoriaMetrics, login into Grafana and open the metrics explore page at http://127.0.0.1:3000/explore.

 Choose victoriametrics from the list of datasources and enter count(up{kubernetes_pod_name=~".*vmselect.*"}) to the Metric browser field as shown on the screenshot, then press Run query button: